 RES Course – Real Estate Salesperson Course

-What is RES Course
+RES Course Singapore

 Under the new regulatory regime administered by the Council for Estate Agencies (CEA), one of the salesperson registration criteria for entry into the real estate industry is to pass the mandatory examination required by CEA or possess equivalent qualification.
 Prior to taking the examination, applicants will be required to complete the preparatory RES course conducted by a CEA Approved Course Provider (ACP).
 This is to ensure that Salesperson intending to do estate agency work are well qualified, professionally competent and be able to work effectively in the real estate industry.
 Equally important is that they must uphold good ethical standards.